mickem/nscp-docs/reference/windows/CheckSystem.rst

     | ----------------- -------------------------------------------------------------------------------
     | command_line      Command line of process (not always available)
     | creation          Creation time
+    | error             Any error messages associated with fetching info
     | exe               The name of the executable
     | filename          Name of process (with path)
     | gdi_handles       Number of handles